chen42/presentations/cho_ag.md

 <a	href="http://www.nature.com/nrd/journal/v5/n8/full/nrd2030.html"> Nature Reviews Drug Discovery 5, 689-702 2006</a>

-Note: One can argue if these are cholinergic drugs, but...
+// One can argue if these are cholinergic drugs, but...

 ---